Creating a New Material

 • Specify a Material Name.

-• If desired, select a Pattern Type using the drop-down menu or by clicking the Library button.
+• If desired, choose a Material Color and a Pattern Type using either the drop-down menu or clicking the Library button.

 Note: A custom pattern can also be generated based upon a texture image by clicking the Pattern From Texture button.
-However, this option can only be selected after a texture image is specified for the material, which is discussed in the next step.
+However, it's recommended to only select this options after a texture image is specified for the material, which is discussed in the next step.

 Texture panel of the Define Material dialog